thiagomsr20/cliente-web-001/README.md

-# cliente-web-001
+# Men's store

-E-commerce de roupas para a loja "Men's Store"
+Projeto e-commerce para a loja do cliente.